tekoivisto/nanopillar-ML/README.md

 # Predicting mechanical properties of polycrystalline nanopillars by interpretable machine learning

-This repository contains the codes used produce the results of the paper 'Predicting mechanical properties of polycrystalline nanopillars by interpretable machine learning'.
+This repository contains the codes used produce the results of the paper 'Predicting mechanical properties of polycrystalline nanopillars by interpretable machine learning' that is published on APL Machine Learning: https://doi.org/10.1063/5.0242318

 The contents of the folders are as follows:

-- averaging methods: Predicting Young's moduli with the Voigt, Reuss, and Hill averages and the volume integral
+- averaging_methods: Predicting Young's moduli with the Voigt, Reuss, and Hill averages and the volume integral

 - machine_learning: Training the CNN to predict Young's moduli and Yield stresses of the nanopillars and interpreting the predictions with Grad-CAM